twosigma/marbles/README.md

 # Overview

 Writing `marbles` test cases is, intentionally, very similar to writing `unittest` TestCases.
-The main difference is that, in a `marbles.AnnotatedTestCase`, the `assert*` methods, rather than accepting an optional final string parameter `msg`, require a tuple, a dictionary, or keyword arguments containing a message and some advice for the test consumer.
+The main difference is that, in a `marbles.AnnotatedTestCase`, the `assert*` methods, in addition to accepting an optional final string parameter ``msg``, expect a keyword parameter ``advice``, which should describe what steps should be taken when the test fails.

-On test failure, the message and advice strings are formatted with the local variables defined within the test itself, which is crucial information when testing resources, especially if those resources can change.
-The message, advice, and locals allow the test consumer to reconstruct, at the point of test failure, what the expectation was, what the resource actually was, and what to do about it.
+On test failure, the `msg` and `advice` strings are formatted with the local variables defined within the test itself, which is crucial information when testing resources, especially if those resources can change.
+The `msg`, `advice`, and locals allow the test consumer to reconstruct, at the point of test failure, what the expectation was, what the resource actually was, and what to do about it.

 ## Example

-Below is an example test file that uses the `marbles` AnnotatedTestCase.
+Below is an example test file that uses the `marbles` `AnnotatedTestCase`.
 You'll notice that there is one succeeding and one failing test.

 ```python
 import os